CB2Moon/vgamepad-go/README.md

 // (...) left hat is still pressed...
 ```

-All available buttons are defined in the `commons` package as `XUSBButton` type constants.
+All available buttons are defined in the `vigem` package as `XUSBButton` constants.

 To control the triggers (1 axis each) and the joysticks (2 axis each), two options are provided by the API.